 The Exa Ia: East Germany’s Consumer Camera from the 60’s

-The Exa Ia is a 35mm, mechanical SLR analog camera with both an eye-level prism viewfinder and alternatively a waist-level collapsible viewfinder.
-It supports lenses made for the EXA-bayonet fitting, which means there you can use the classic Meyer-Optik Görlitz lenses, however I bought mine with a 2.8, 50mm Carl Zeiss Jena lens.
+The Exa Ia is a 35mm, mechanical SLR analog camera with both an eye-level prism viewfinder and alternatively a waist-level collapsible light shaft.
+It supports lenses made for the Exakta bayonet fitting, and comes standard with the Meyer-Optik Domiplan 50mm F2.8, however I bought mine with a 2.8, 50mm Carl Zeiss Jena lens.

 A Great Beginner Camera for Analog Photography

 If you’re just getting started with film, this camera is great if you can get your hands on one.
 It doesn’t have a great deal of features, which means you spend less time fiddling and more time shooting.
-If you’re using a prime lens, your options are limited to adjusting the aperture and the exposure, and that’s it.
+If you’re using a prime lens, your options are limited to adjusting the focus ring, aperture and exposure – that’s it.
 Compared to a digital camera, where you can adjust a whole range of settings from ISO to; white balance; to metering mode; and beyond, the simplicity is quite liberating.

 The Forgiving Camera